-The royal control by House of Capet was expanded including their struggles following the Vikings invasions.
+The control of the royal House of Capet was expanded including their struggles following the Viking’s invasions.

-This period also witnessed the hundred year’s war with the kingdom of England with the catastrophic ‘Black Death’ part of this war.
+This period also witnessed the hundred-year war with the kingdom of England with the catastrophic ‘Black Death’ part of this war.

 The 12th century saw the ups and downs of the economic system and the feudal revolution.
-There was a cultural shift that included transition from Romanesque architecture to Gothic architecture, Gothic art, universities, poetry and medieval music.
+There was a cultural shift that included a transition from Romanesque architecture to Gothic architecture, Gothic art, universities, poetry, and medieval music.

 Clovis was the first king of Franks who united all Frankish tribes under one ruler.
 He changed the dynamics of Frankish leadership, effectively laying the foundations of a ruling dynasty so that one king could pass the throne to his heirs.

-Clovis was the founder of Merovingian dynasty which started from middle of 5th century until 751.
+Clovis was the founder of the Merovingian dynasty which started in the middle of the 5th century until 751.
 He succeeded his father Childeric I and ruled areas extending from Southern Netherlands to northern France.

-He also conquered small Frankish kingdoms in northeast and Visigothic kingdom of Aquitania to the South.
+He also conquered small Frankish kingdoms in the northeast and the Visigothic kingdom of Aquitania to the South.
 Clovis was famous because of his conversion to Catholicism in 496.

 The Battle of Tours took place on 10 October 732 between Frankish and Burgundian forces led by Charles Martel against Umayyad Caliphate led by Abdul Rahman Al Ghafiqi.

 It was won by Frankish and Burgundian armies and Abdul Rahman was killed.
-After the victory, Charles extended his kingdom in the South.
+After the victory, Charles extended his kingdom to the South.

-This battle laid foundation of the Carolingian Empire which led to the Frankish dominated empire in western and central Europe for the next century.
+This battle laid the foundation of the Carolingian Empire which led to the Frankish-dominated empire in western and central Europe for the next century.

 This was the first time a person had become an effective emperor in Western Europe following the fall of the Roman Empire.

-He also took steps to encourage the growth of a unique Frankish culture, comprising of literature and art.
-During his reign, he united most of the Western and Central Europe in a single entity.
+He also took steps to encourage the growth of a unique Frankish culture, comprised of literature and art.
+During his reign, he united most of Western and Central Europe in a single entity.

-His achievements would define the Western and Central Europe for centuries to come.
+His achievements would define Western and Central Europe for centuries to come.

 The title of the emperor was given to the eldest son of Louis the Pious, Lothair I.

-However because of the various sub divisions, he became less powerful.
-When Louis the Pious died in 840, his son claimed the power as an emperor.
+However, because of the various subdivisions, he became less powerful.
+When Louis the Pious died in 840, his son claimed power as an emperor.

 Lothair received the Kingdom of Italy, Louis got the Kingdom of Bavaria and Charles the Bald received the Kingdom of Aquitaine.

-After a long struggle of the Anglo-French war of 1202-4, Phillip successfully broke up the Angevin Empire at the Battle of Bouvines in 1214.
+After a long struggle during the Anglo-French war of 1202-4, Phillip successfully broke up the Angevin Empire at the Battle of Bouvines in 1214.